-The game mechanics allow the players to synergize their own intellect, charisma and deduction skills to their character's through our Interaction rules.
-Those include: - 'investigative insights' (inspired by the GUMSHOE philosophy) to notice and understand clues - Quick Reads (inspired by 20-questions types of games) where players can ask more direct questions and allow the character to do the 'noticing and analysing' part - Exploration allows investigators to do the heavy lifting and provide players with the most important clues in a scene - Influence and persuasion is mechanized but relies entirely on gameplay, using a scale to determine the state of the target based on their own goals, fears and values.
+The game mechanics allow the players to synergize their own intellect, charisma and deduction skills to their character's through our Social and Sleuthing Rules rules.
+Those include:- 'investigate' to notice and understand clues- Quick Reads (inspired by 20-questions types of games) where players can ask more direct questions and allow the character to do the 'noticing and analysing' part- Make plan allows players to prepare before a segment and rise their chances of success on predicted activities- Influence and persuasion is mechanized but relies entirely on gameplay, using a scale to determine the state of the target based on their own goals, fears and values.

 Abstruse uses a simple roll+rating vs difficulty success system, combined with a FATE-inspired Stunt system.
 Each character having trained in an academy (similar to D&D's character classes), they get to roll better dice (d6 vs d8 vs d10, etc.) when using abilities that align well with their training.
-The progression system is based on their missions' success, but also the completion of side-quest aimed at maintaining the peace in the city.
+The progression system allows the character AND their squad to become better.
+It is based on their missions' success, but also the completion of side-quest aimed at maintaining the peace in the city.

 Building on Robin D. Laws' Mystery Structure, I provide my own series of tips and tricks to design intriguing investigations.
 Many of these tips are based on my experience as a mission designer.
 However, others are based on writing by mystery authors or inspired by mystery TV shows.